Thank you for your interest in UCSC's Sociology Ph.D. program.

 It is possible to visit the campus and department before applying.
 However, a visit does not increase an applicant’s chance of admission.
 The department does plan a group visit each year for all New Admits.
 Activities during this group visit usually provide enough information to allow potential students to make an informed decision about accepting their offer.

 If you wish to meet with particular faculty, it is best to correspond first by email.
 You may be able to discuss their research interests and yours via email.
 Some, but not all, faculty respond to inquiries.
 A few faculty prefer to meet applicants only after they are admitted.
 If the faculty member agrees to a meeting after email correspondence, it may be a good idea to confirm the appointment (via email) a few days prior to your visit.
 See Faculty for contact information.
+(Note that the office hours on web may not be those for the current quarter, so you should confirm those.)

 Many graduate students will respond to inquiries from potential applicants.
 Their contact information is located on the Graduate Students web page.
 If you email the program coordinator with your specific interests, she may also be able to put you in touch with a few students whose interests overlap yours, and who've said they'd like to correspond with applicants.